-Over time, you will lose your RNOR status as and when you stop satisfying any one of the conditions mentioned for RNOR.
+Over time, you will lose your RNOR status also as and when you stop satisfying any one of the conditions mentioned for being an RNOR.

 When you move out from RNOR and become an ordinary resident then even your global income will be taxed in India.